“How To Teach Hand-Printing”, Literacy In Primary School

 - For young children in pre-school and prep, butchers’ paper is useful.
 It is available from stationery stores in rolls.
 Cut a big piece.

-- Write the chosen letter large with a marker pen to fill the middle space.
+- Write the chosen letter large with a marker pen.
+Carry out No. 3 inside the big letter and around it.
+Take in turns.

 - Adult and child write the letter with “Around, up and down” or “down, up and around” verse accompanying the writing action.